Conure vs Cockatoo: Complete Comparison (2026)

 Health and Lifespan Comparison

 Conure has a typical lifespan of 20-30+ years, while Cockatoo lives approximately 40-70+ years.
 Health profiles differ significantly between these birds.
-Conure is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Cockatoo faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Conure is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Cockatoo faces its own health challenges including species-specific conditions.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two birds based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a avian veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an avian veterinarian before making their decision.

 Best for Low-Maintenance Health